dalkoran/dalkoran.github.io/_posts/2009-09-25-fun-with-microsoft-tag.md

+---
----title: "Fun with Microsoft Tag"
+title: "Fun with Microsoft Tag"
 date: 2009-09-25 01:05
 author: spencen
 comments: true
 categories: [General]
 tags: []
 ---

 Not convinced on the business case for these tags yet – but they are fun to play with.
 Here’s one I created…